TAUSBV/dqf-api/v3/README.md

 <a name="approach1"/>
 ### APPROACH 1: Source segments posted at _master_ project level & translations at _child_ level (_RECOMMENDED_)
 In this approach, all source segments in a file/job have first to be uploaded at master project level.
 This means that translated segments will be posted separately with a different method.
+If you prefer not to send each translated segment individually, you have the possibility of uploading segments in [batch](#batchUpload).
 The [POST /v3/project/**master**/{projectId}/file/{fileId}/sourceSegment/batch](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile%2FTarget_Language%2FSegment/add_0_1) should be used after declaring the files for the master project.
 The *sourceSegments* body parameter should be a Json Array.
 Example (two source segments):

 ```json
 [